Welcome to Coyote Ugly, where the fierce, sexy bartenders call the shots and the studded leather pants flow like wine.

 And in case you forgot, or were distracted by the whiskey spraying everywhere, this movie is packed with famous faces.
 Check them out, then and now, no beer goggles necessary:

-Now, if the original cast is up for a sequel, Tyra is the one to make it happen.
-Though, at this point, we'll settle for one of those Zoom reunions, too.
+Now, if the original cast is up for a sequel, Banks is the one to make it happen.

-"Because that movie in 2000, that was a really different moment, that was the sort of stiletto-feminism and women's rights and we're maybe in the third wave of feminism now and things have evolved and I would want the movie to reflect that evolution."
+"Because that movie in 2000," she continued, "that was a really different moment, that was the sort of stiletto-feminism and women's rights and we're maybe in the third wave of feminism now and things have evolved and I would want the movie to reflect that evolution."